Pediatric Holter Monitor

 Some heart issues don’t show symptoms all the time.
 An abnormal heart rate, such as tachycardia (too fast) or bradycardia (too slow), may happen only once in a while.
 Likewise, an abnormal heart rhythm may only happen occasionally.
-The specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, can use devices to monitor your child’s heart rate for longer time periods in order to find the correct diagnosis for your child.
+The specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, can use devices such as the pediatric Holter monitor to track your child’s heart rate for longer time periods in order to find the correct diagnosis for your child.

-A Holter monitor records the electrical activity of your child’s heart for 24 hours or longer to help identify the diagnose related to your child’s heart condition.
+A Holter monitor records the electrical activity of your child’s heart for 24 hours or longer to help identify the diagnoses related to your child’s heart condition.

 Norton Children’s Heart Institute technicians will place electrodes, like those used in an EKG test, on your child.
 The electrodes are sticky and attach to your child’s chest.
 Wires run from the electrodes to a Holter monitor, which continuously records your child’s heart rhythm.

 Your child will wear the Holter monitor on a belt or shoulder strap for 24 hours or longer.
 The monitor records the heart’s electrical activity while your child does his or her regular activities.
 We may ask you or your child to keep a log of your child’s activities while the Holter monitor is recording.
 The log gives our pediatric cardiologists more detail when examining the data that is recorded.

 You’ll remove the Holter monitor after the testing period is completed or return to a Norton Children’s Heart Institute location to have a technician remove it.

 Why Choose Norton Children’s Heart Institute

 No other congenital heart surgery program in Kentucky, Ohio or Southern Indiana is rated higher by the Society of Thoracic Surgeons than the Norton Children’s Heart Institute Pediatric Cardiothoracic Surgery Program.